 - Indian Creek

 - Maple Creek

 - Myakka River

 - Myakka River (North Fork)

 - Tippecanoe Bay

-- Ogleby Creek

-- Owen Creek

-- Howard Creek

-- Howard Creek (Northeast Branch)

-- Myakka River at Clay Gully East

-- Apollo Waterway

 Pink areas are verified impaired for nutrients on the map to the right.
 No TMDL development has yet occurred at the state level for nutrients within the Myakka River Basin.